alsergkir/FNTASTIC_test_2/README.md

-A solution to Task #2 for a job application for the company "FNTASTIC"
+A solution to Task #2

 Author:  alsergkir